MarkWilcock/Generative-AI-Course/21 Exercise - Starter Tasks.md

 * What is Impressionism, and who are some of the key artists associated with this movement?

 ## Brainstormers
+Brainstormer generate ideas and possibilities and seem to think outside-the-box;-)

+### Tasks
-* Generate 10 geography questions suitable for a pub quiz.
+Generate 10 geography questions suitable for a pub quiz.

-* Provide some suggestions for a surpise birthday party.
+Provide some suggestions for a surpise birthday party.

-* I am writing a spy novel.
+I am writing a spy novel.
 Suggest some titles that will make it fly off the bookshelves.

-* Suggest five unconventional modes of urban transportation that could be feasible by 2050.
+Suggest five unconventional modes of urban transportation that could be feasible by 2050.

-* Suggest ideas to make working from home more collaborative, productive, and enjoyable.
+Suggest ideas to make working from home more collaborative, productive, and enjoyable.

-* Suggest five names for a pub quiz team.
+Suggest five names for a pub quiz team.
 We are six mates who met at university a long time ago.

 Use the RICE framework to improve and hone our prompts and (hopefully) the AI tool will respond with more useful suggestions.
 Here are some example prompts, to plan a family summer holiday, but please use your own ideas.

-### Task 1
+#### Task: Use the RICE framework to hone your ideas
 Start with a vague but typical prompt. e.g. Suggest 5 ideas for good holiday.

-### Task  2
 Provide a more detailed, specific prompt using the RICE framework.
 Build this up step-by-step.  here are some more specific prompts building on the holiday planning theme.

 Role: Act as an expert in holiday planning.
 Your clients live in the UK.
 Keep your responses brief.
 Provide a link for any suggestions that you make.